Sheridan, Minneapolis

-Sheridan is a neighborhood in the Northeast community in Minneapolis, Minnesota.
+Sheridan is a neighborhood in the Northeast community of Minneapolis.

 Location and characteristics

 Sheridan's boundaries are 17th and 18th Avenues NE to the north, Washington Street to the east, Broadway Street NE to the south, and the Mississippi River to the west.
+It is located in Ward 3, currently represented by council member Michael Rainville.
+Sheridan is also considered part of the Northeast Minneapolis Arts District.

+Sheridan has a community garden with rentable plots and a mega-plot that's used to grow organic food for the community.

+History

-It is named for Civil War general Philip Sheridan.
+Sheridan is named for Civil War general Philip Sheridan.

 Portions of the Sheridan neighborhood were actually part of the former city of St. Anthony, Minnesota which was annexed by Minneapolis in 1872.
 Many of the area's initial settlers were immigrants from Eastern and Northern Europe who worked in nearby industries including grain mills, lumber mills, breweries and railroads.

 The neighborhood's housing was largely built between the 1890s and 1930s and includes a mixture of single and multi-family homes.
 More recently, many of the neighborhood's industrial spaces have been redeveloped into artist studios and the commercial strip along 13th Avenue NE has been revitalized.
-It is now considered part of the Northeast Minneapolis Arts District.

-Sheridan has a community garden with rentable plots and a mega-plot that's used to grow organic food for the community.